Leaf from an Antiphonary

 Not On View

-One of four codicologically unrelated leaves from an antiphonary, a choral book containing the music used in the Divine Office.
+Single leaf from an antiphonary, a choral book containing the music used in the Divine Office.
+This page is from the Common of Martyrs, the Office of the Dead.

-1 column of 6 staves in Latin.
-Bounding lines blind or light plummet, doubled and full-length to upper and lower edges, writing lines blind or light plummet, with upper and lower bounding lines for each line of text.
-Heightened square notation on a four-line red staff, C-clef indicated.
+1 column of 32-33 text lines in Latin.
+Bounding lines in brown ink, full-length to upper and lower margins, writings lines in brown ink.
+Heightened square notation on a four-line red staff, F- or C-clef indicated.

 Denman Waldo Ross Collection